Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Introduction

-In this paper, we merge these three refinements: higher-orders in the chiral sector, explicit Delta degrees of freedom, and partially covariant formulations.
-In low-energy Compton scattering, one identifies the expansion coefficients

-where $\Lambda\approx 700\;\MeV$ is a typical large scale.
-Eq.~(\ref{eq:P}) indicates both that different power countings involving choices about the relative size of $P$ and $\epsilon$ are possible, and that different kinematic regimes exist, depending on whether $\omega \sim m_\pi$ or $\omega \sim \MDelta-\MN$.
-In order to account for the hierarchy of mass scales $m_\pi < \MDelta-\MN$, we follow Pascalutsa and Phillips~\cite{PP03} and identify an expansion parameter $\delta \sim \epsilon$ while counting $P \sim \delta^2$.
-We differentiate between two photon regimes: at low energies, we count $\omega\sim\mpi$ and obtain an amplitude which is complete at $\calO(e^2\delta^4)$, where the leading (Thomson) amplitude is $\calO(e^2)$, while around the Delta resonance, we count $\omega\sim\delta$ and the amplitude is complete at order $\delta$ relative to leading order.
+In this paper, we merge these three refinements: higher orders in the chiral sector, explicit Delta degrees of freedom, and partially-covariant formulations.
+In $\chi$EFT one identifies two low-energy scales, $\mpi$ and $\MDelta-M_N$.
+Different power countings involving choices about their relative sizes are possible.
+We follow Pascalutsa and Phillips [63] and use the ratio of the two scales, $\delta$, as our small parameter.
+In Compton scattering this has the advantage that it allows us to differentiate between the kinematic regime where $\omega \sim m_\pi$ and that where $\omega \sim M_\Delta - M_{\rm N}$.
+We obtain an amplitude which at low energies is complete at $\calO(e^2\delta^4)$, where the leading (Thomson) amplitude is $\calO(e^2)$, while around the Delta resonance the amplitude is complete at order $\delta$ relative to leading order.

 We determine $\alphae$ and $\betam$ by fitting to the proton Compton-scattering database established in Ref.~\cite{Gr12}.
 To that end, we constrain the parameters of the M1 $\gamma \mathrm{N} \Delta$ coupling by the data around the Delta-resonance, and then extract polarisabilities from the data at lower energy.
 We find that an excellent fit can be obtained by including one contact operator which corresponds to a short-distance contribution to the spin-polarisability $\gammamm$---even though, strictly speaking, this effect only appears at one order beyond that to which our calculation is complete.
 In doing this we are departing from the strict EFT expansion, but the same strategy is necessary at lower order where, once the Delta is included, $\alphae$ and $\betam$ must be promoted~\cite{Hi04}.